 JBL is the figurative king of wireless Bluetooth speakers.
-The popular US brand has a plethora of wireless speakers, ranging from super-cheap to feature-packed, portable to boombox – and every one we’ve reviewed has bagged either a top-honours five-star review or a very commendable four stars.
+The popular US brand has made a plethora of the things, ranging from super-affordable portables to feature-packed boomboxes – and every one we’ve reviewed has bagged either a top-honours five-star review or a very commendable four stars.

-Ultimately, it's a safe brand to buy into.
-But should you buy JBL’s recently introduced but already very popular Charge 4 (£129/$99.95)?
-Or might a popular alternative serve you better?
-How about the smaller, cheaper Flip 4, more powerful Xtreme 2 or Boombox, or a dinky Clip 3 wireless speaker?
+What we're saying is, it's a safe brand to buy into – and since its release in late 2018, the excellent JBL Charge 4 has stood the test of time.
+But should you buy one?
+Or might an alternative serve you better?
+How about the smaller, newer Flip 5, more powerful Xtreme 2 or Boombox, or even the dinky Clip 3 wireless speaker?

-If you're considering investing in the Charge 4, read this guide first.
+If you're wondering if you should buy a JBL Charge 4 or if it's any good, read this guide first.
 We're about to work out if it's the best wireless speaker for you.

 JBL Charge 4: Should you buy it?

 Wanna cut to the chase?
 The sound quality to be had here is great: "classy and surprisingly refined for a mainstream speaker".
-If you read our full Charge 4 review, you'll see we have elaborated further.
-On top of a levelled-up sonic performance, you can charge a smartphone or tablet through its USB connection, it is waterproof to IPX7 (meaning its can be immersed in up to one meter of water) and it has a 3.5 mm audio cable input, allowing you to connect older music devices.
+Just read our full Charge 4 review, you'll see how much we like it.
+On top of a levelled-up sonic performance, you can charge a smartphone or tablet through its USB connection, it is waterproof to IPX7 (meaning it can be immersed in up to one meter of water for 30 minutes) and it has a 3.5mm audio cable input, allowing you to connect older music devices.

 It’s also compatible with JBL Connect+, meaning you can connect other JBL speakers (up to 100 compatible JBL speakers, in fact) for simultaneous playback.
 Two smartphones or tablets can connect to the Charge 4 at the same time, too.
 And like almost every JBL wireless speaker, the Charge 4 comes in more colour finishes than you could comfortably eye up in one glance.

-Short answer: Yes, you should buy it.
-JBL has fine-tuned the sound to please even pickier ears and, with increased battery capacity, we can’t reasonably ask for any more at this price.
-The Charge 4 is a wireless speaker we wouldn’t hesitate to consider for those after a well-built, portable wireless speaker.
-It's ideally-sized to carry from one room to another, and has a generous battery life that won't need topping up too regularly.
-As we said in our review, "you wouldn’t be able to guess it, but this is one of the sweetest-sounding sub-£200 Bluetooth speakers around".
+The Charge 4 is a wireless speaker we wouldn’t hesitate to recommend for those after a well-built, portable unit.
+It's ideally-sized to carry from one room to another and has a generous battery life that won't need topping up too regularly.
+At this price, it's difficult to find any real excuse not to buy one.

-The new Charge 4 is a true all-rounder, with a decent power rating, 3.5mm input, Bluetooth connectivity, decent battery life, rugged, waterproof build, and refined sound.
+The Charge 4 is a true all-rounder, with a decent power rating, 3.5mm input, Bluetooth connectivity, solid battery life, rugged, waterproof build, and refined sound.
 A top Bluetooth speaker for the money.View Deal

 JBL Charge 4 vs JBL Charge 3

-Naturally, when a new model comes along, its predecessor drops in price – as is the case here.
-The Charge 3 is currently £89 in the UK or $89.95 in the US, making it a little cheaper than the Charge 4.
+Naturally, when an update comes along, its predecessor drops in price – as is the case here.
+The Charge 3 can be found discounted across several online retailers, making it slightly cheaper than the Charge 4.

 So should you buy the Charge 3 or the Charge 4?

-Most of the Charge 4’s features above are present and correct in its predecessor.
-Although unsurprisingly the Charge 3 slightly less well equipped – it has a 20-watt output, 6000mAh battery and only dual external passive radiators.
-It does pip the Charge 4 with a speakerphone for taking calls, however.
+Most of the Charge 4’s features are present and correct in its predecessor, although unsurprisingly, the Charge 3 is slightly less well-equipped – it has a 20-watt output, 6000mAh battery and only dual external passive radiators.
+It does offer something the Charge 4 doesn't though - a built-in mic for taking calls.

-Both are good options, but ultimately it depends on how willing you are to pay a premium for a boost in usability and performance.
+Both models are good options.
+Ultimately, it depends on how willing you are to pay a premium for a boost in usability and performance.
 We would say, however, that if you want to keep your expenditure under £100, the 2019 What Hi-Fi?
-Award-winning wireless speaker, the Ultimate Ears Wonderboom 2, is our ultimate pick at £69.99 / $79.99.
+Award-winning wireless speaker, the Ultimate Ears Wonderboom 2, is our ultimate pick at £58 / $79.99 / $98 AUD

-Excellent value, the Charge 3 now offers much of the Charge 4's features for almost half the price.
+The JBL Charge 3 offers much of the Charge 4's features for less money.
 This five-star speaker has proven that it sounds great – and unlike its younger brother, you can take calls on it.
 View Deal

 JBL Boombox, Xtreme, Pulse, Flip and Clip?

-The Flip 4 sits just below the Charge 4 in the JBL line-up and, despite being smaller, is fairly similar in design.
-It offers only 16 watts of power and a 12-hour battery life, though, and can’t charge your smartphone or tablet.
+The new Flip 5 sits just below the Charge 4 in the JBL line-up and, despite being smaller, is fairly similar in design.
+It offers 20W of power, a new racetrack-shaped driver and a 12-hour battery life, but you can’t charge your smartphone or tablet.

 JBL Xtreme 2